FlyingJaffa/pdf2markdown/readme.md

 - Analyses each page to decide if it's text only or mixed
 - Extracts text or requests LLM interpretation of content
 - Reassembles all pages of text
-- Sends completed document back to the LLM for a final format/content check
+- Sends completed document (according to size of document this may get chunked and reassmbled after) back to the LLM for a final format/content check

 ## Quick Start

 1. Currently only set up to work from the IDE
 2. Install the required dependencies: `pip install -r requirements.txt`
-3. Create a .env with OPENAI_API_KEY= entry
+3. Create a .env with OPENAI_API_KEY=your_api_key
 4. Place a PDF file in the data folder
 5. Run the 'run.py' script